cloud-solutions/zend-sentry/README.md

 The current version of ZendSentry for ZF2 is `2.4.0`.
 It supports Zend Framework >= 2.5.3.
 For older versions see the legacy branch and tags in the `1.*` series.
 For ZF3 compatible versions, please install releases in the `3.*` branch.

 # Important Changes
+- 3.3.0: Add possibility to pass config options to ravenjs
 - 3.2.0 and 2.4.0: Upgrade dependencies to `sentry/sentry` 1.7.0 and `ravenjs` 3.17.0
 - 3.0.1: ViewHelper fix
 - 3.0.0: First ZF2 release with latest sentry SDK dependencies and ZF3 compatibility fixes